vseanclark/MCW-Azure-security-and-management/Hands-on lab/Before the lab - Azure security and management.md

     ![The pin icon is called out on the LabVM blade.](images/Setup/image20.png "LabVM blade")

 5. If you're going to be finishing this lab today, then continue to the next exercise.
-Otherwise, if you won't be finishing the rest of the lab today, then it may be helpful to click **Stop** on your **LABVM** within the Azure Portal.
+Otherwise, if you won't be finishing the rest of the lab today, then it may be helpful to select **Stop** on your **LABVM** within the Azure Portal.
 This will put the VM into a Stopped / Deallocated state and save money until it's needed again.
-When you're ready to continue with the lab, then navigate back to the **LABVM** blade and click **Start** to start it back up again.
+When you're ready to continue with the lab, then navigate back to the **LABVM** blade and select **Start** to start it back up again.

 ### Summary